 However, if you’re a contact centre managing multiple different contact and skill types, it’s important to remember that excel will fall short in many areas and this is where you will need to introduce a Workforce Management system.

-Tip: If you’re deciding on whether it’s time to move away from spreadsheets for organising your workforce planning, answer these 13 simple questions to help you decide!
+TIP: If you’re deciding on whether it’s time to move away from spreadsheets for organising your workforce planning, complete our WFM ROI calculator to see the potential savings.

 Brought to you by our team of experienced WFM consultants, here are our top resource planning techniques to get you through those peaks and troughs: